screwdriver-cd/guide/docs/user-guide/api.md

 1. API should be versioned and self-documented, so that client code generation is possible.

-> **Version 3** is the current API, all links should be prefixed with `/v3`
+> **Version 4** is the current API, all links should be prefixed with `/v4`

 ## AuthN and AuthZ

 For Authentication we're using [JSON Web Tokens].
 They need to be passed via an `Authorization` header.
-Generating a JWT can be done by visiting our `/login` endpoint.
+To generate a JWT, visit the `/auth/login` endpoint which will redirect you to the `/auth/token` endpoint.

-Authorization on the other hand is handled by [GitHub OAuth].
-This occurs when you visit the `/login` endpoint.
-Screwdriver uses the GitHub user tokens and identity to:
+Authorization on the other hand is handled by OAuth.
+This occurs when you visit the `/auth/login` endpoint.
+Screwdriver uses SCM user tokens and identity to:

  - identify what repositories you have read, write, and admin access to